FarhadDevelop/CW2_CST1510_M01039453/docs/README.md

    ```

 6. **Access the application:**
-   - The app will open in your default browser at `http://localhost:8501`
+   - The app will open in your default browser
    - Register a new account or log in with existing credentials
    - Navigate through pages: Home, Dashboard, Analytics, Settings, AI Assistant, and AI Incident Analyzer